Eclipse91/QuestionsWebApp/README.md

 ## Requirements

 - Python 3.6 or higher
-- Required Python packages can be installed using `pip install -r requirements.txt`
+- Required Python packages are listed in the requirements.txt file

-## Getting Started

 1. Clone the repository: